natethegreate/hent-AI/README.md

 * For full video decensoring via ESRGAN, you will need to download Twittman's model [here](https://de-next.owncube.com/index.php/s/mDGmi7NgdyyQRXL) and place it inside the ColabESRGAN/models folder.

+* Nvidia GPU owners should install CUDA 9.0, and cuDNN 7.6.4.
+Note that there are issues with RTX cards and ESRGAN, so if you want to use that I again reccomend the colab notebook instead.

 ## Important Notes (READ BEFORE USING)

 * I highly reccommend running hent-AI on batches, for example one doujin or a few doujins at once.
 The slowest part of hent-AI is the initialization, so the first inference takes time but the rest will be quicker.